 Imagine that you are with a friend.
-You have been looking forward to having a meaningful conversation with that person because you have been having a difficult time, and you need a friend to understand how you are feeling.
-But rather than being engaged with and responsive to you, your friend is constantly checking her phone, looking at everyone else but you, and she consistently remarks how she wishes she was somewhere else.
+You have been looking forward to having a meaningful conversation with that person.
+That is because you have been having a difficult time, and you need a friend to understand how you are feeling.
+But rather than being engaged with and responsive to you, your friend ignores you.
+She constantly checks her phone and looks at everyone else but you.
+And she constantly remarks how she wishes she was somewhere else.

 When We are the Painful Friend to Ourselves

 Many of us often act like the painful friend to ourselves without realizing it.
 We often fail to give ourselves the gift of presence, especially when we are suffering from painful emotions.

 Consider how often we try to ignore or press down our negative emotions.
 Or consider how we often shame ourselves for having such feelings.
 Consider how often we wish we could be different or be somewhere other than the place we are now.

 When we do this, we treat ourselves as an object, not a person.
 For example, we treat ourselves as though our purpose in life is merely to behave as we wish so we can accomplish some other goal.
 That goal might be gaining pleasure or achieving success.
 And we fail to realize that our purpose in life is actually to be a human being which entails experiencing a full range of human emotions and needs.

 Perhaps it is difficult for us to understand how to acknowledge, respect, and accept ourselves when we have painful feelings.
 We might worry that by acknowledging and accepting our feelings, we resign ourselves to feeling that way forever.